-She offers family caregivers with programming and support to navigate the challenges of providing and planning for care.
-Common caregiving issues include: avoiding making decisions in crises, managing difficult family interactions, and navigating difficult, uncertain, or intimidating situations.
+Pamela offers family caregivers online support and programming to solve the challenges of providing and planning for care.
+Common caregiving issues include: responding to unexpected crises, managing difficult family interactions, medical decision making, in home care, assisted living, nursing care, palliative care and hospice, coordinating care with providers, and navigating uncertain and intimidating situations.

-It is common for caregivers to feel guilty, angry, frustrated, or emotionally exhausted by care situations that negatively affect personal health, home, or work life.
+It is common for caregivers to feel guilty, angry, frustrated, or emotionally exhausted by care situations.
+Being a caregiver negatively effects personal health, home, and employment.
+Women caregivers are the most effected by caregiving stress; women work, caregive for children, and caregive for aging parents.
 Family caregivers will continue to assume increasing responsibility for loved ones with chronic disease and the memory loss diagnoses of dementia and Alzheimer’s disease.

-For many, the role of caregiver is uncharted territory and an unexpected role.
-The unintended consequences of being a caregiver negatively effects caregiver health and the financial ability pay for the caregiver’s future care when work schedules are decreased or when caregivers opt out of the work force to provide care for loved ones.
-While many caregivers would not choose a different role, it is important to consider the long-term effects of present day choices.
+The role of caregiver is uncharted territory and an unexpected role.
+One day you are living your life.
+The next day you are a caregiver.
+The unintended consequences of the role of caregiving are significant.
+Caregiving results in health declines and emotional trauma and distress.
+For caregivers who opt out of the workforce to care for aging parents, financial income and savings are negatively affected.
+Lost income and retirement savings cannot be replaced.
+While many caregivers would not choose a different role, it is important to initiate conversations and to consider the long-term effects of present day choices.

 Elder Care Advocate

 Family disagreement is common.
-The self-interest of adult children desiring a financial inheritance today is in opposition to ensuring that parents receive good care.
+The self-interests of adult children desiring a financial inheritance today is in opposition to ensuring that parents receive good care.
 Financial and emotional abuse occur.
-Well-meaning individuals cause complications.
-Thorough and proactive estate plans avoid costly litigation, destruction of family relationships, and ensure that the plans are implemented as intended.
+Well-meaning individuals within and outside of the family cause complications.
+Thorough and proactive estate plans avoid costly litigation, destruction of family relationships, and ensures that the plans are implemented as intended.
 Detailed consideration and planning for a wide range of future consideration is necessary.

 Healthcare professionals are supported by Pamela’s expertise to increase responsiveness and sensitivity to the extensive range of care challenges faced by care recipients and caregivers.
 The healthcare system, meaning providers in medical offices, hospitals, in home care, and care communities is disjointed.
-One specialty does not talk to the other.
-Coordination, continuity of care and training for employees represents a gap that negatively effects seniors, the elderly, and their caregivers.
+Specialties do not coordinate care with each other.
+As a result, mistakes occur.
+Coordination, continuity of care and training for healthcare employees represents a gap that negatively effects older adults and family caregivers.

 Pamela’s expertise is authentic, originating from personal and professional experience.
 She experienced the death of both parents and family members at a young age.
 Her professional experience in elder care began in 1999 and her expertise has grown through increasingly responsible business leadership roles.
-She offers caregiving support and programs for family caregivers and care receivers.
-Professionals benefit from consultation services, programs, and speaking.
+She offers online family caregiving support and programs to build confidence in caregiving abilities.
+Professionals benefit from consulting with Pamela, special programming, and speaking.
 Click here to read Pamela’s bio.

 Click HERE to request additional information about programs, consulting, caregiver support, or to inquire about speaking.